link1905/system-design-101/content/docs/system-administration/system-protection/iam.md

 s -> g: Access resources with the token
 ```

-This is the basic flow of **OAuth2.0**.
+This outlines the fundamental flow of **OAuth 2.0**.
-However, we will encouter a security concern.
+However, a potential security concern arises in this simplified model.
-The code is responded to the frontend layer (browser or device),
+If the access token is sent directly to the frontend (e.g., the user's browser or device),
-but the actual actor accessing the resource is the backend system,
+but the backend system is the actual entity that needs to access the resource,
-the access token should be only obtained by it,
+the token becomes vulnerable.
+It should ideally be obtained and managed securely by the backend system to prevent exploitation.
-otherwise it can be exploited here.

 ```d2
 shape: sequence_diagram